EricaC2401/GDPR-Obfuscator-Project/README.md

 ## Usage
 To obfuscate a file stored in S3, please provide an input JSON string containing:
-- `"file_to_obfuscate"`: the S3 location of the required CSV file for obfuscation
+- `"file_to_obfuscate"`: the S3 location of the required CSV/ JSON/ PARQUET file for obfuscation
-- `"pii_fields"`: the names of the fields that are required to be obfuscated
+- `"pii_fields"`: the names of the fields that are required to be obfuscated; If there are no pii_fields, please input an empty list [] instead of `None` or omitting it.

 For example:
 ```json